 Free Tax Refund Estimator

-Review a complete list of tax credits you can claim on your 2015 Tax Return.
+Review all the tax credits and tax deductions you may qualify to claim on your 2018 Tax Return.

 There are tax breaks that are officially expired.
-This means that, under current law, none of these credits and deductions are available to claim on 2015 Tax Returns.
+This means that under current law, none of these credits and deductions are available to claim on 2018 Tax Returns.
 Our expired tax laws page provides details on these tax breaks.